tr1ten/IndianBoardGames/README.md

-At the end,  Each player will score according to the rules below:
+At the end, Scores will be:

 1. King - 1000